13 Meanings

 They put up the wall

-On each side, time and prime us
+On each side time and prime us

-Make sure we get fuck all
+And make sure we get fuck all

 They play their games of power

-They cut and mark the pack
+They mark and cut the pack

 They deal us to the bottom